TheSkyentist/GELATO/README.md

 2. Each Group contains a list of Species.
 All spectral features in the same Species will share a redshift velocity and dispersion.
 This means, during fitting, their velocity dispersions and redshifts will be forcibly tied to be equal.

       - Each species has a name, which controls how its parameters appear in the output.
       - Each species has a Flag.
 The integer flag controls will additional parameters HQUAILS will attempt to add to the spectral features of this species.
-The value in each bit, from right to left, is a boolean flag for each kind of additional component, which can be found in the "AdditionalComponents.py" file.
+The value in each bit, from right to left (increasing order of magnitude), is a boolean flag for each kind of additional component, which can be found in the "AdditionalComponents.py" file.
       - Each species has a FlagGroup.
 Each additional component must be associated with a Group, which may or may not be the same Group as the original species.
 An additional list is passed to each species, specifying where each additional component that will attempt to be added must go.
 The group must exist, even if empty, as it needs to be created with the flags.
 (Note: This means the sum of the binary integer flag must be equal to the length of the FlagGroups list.)

 3. Each Species contains a list of lines.
 Lines can be set to have relative fluxes.
 This means, during fitting, their fluxes will be tied to have the given relative values.